 In addition to solving hunger and poverty, Taubah argues that Islam can also salvage the institution of marriage through Islamic polygamy.

 All the men in the world can’t be dirty bastards.
 It is how Allah has created them.
 Polygamy is better than cheating as long as a woman’s rights are taken care of and guaranteed, which Islam offers.
 For example, it is better to have a wife than a ‘baby momma.’
 Right now there’s the ‘Friday night’ girlfriend and the ‘Sunday morning;’ wife.
 These things exist.
 Through Islam, a child from an out of wedlock relationship is given rights.
 It’s not a bastard.

 Taubah has two wives and 15 children, all of whom live in the home with him.
-There is no conversation on what a woman wants in this scenario.
-This is true face of the multiculturalism.

 He also addressed Hillary Clinton’s candidacy for President of the United States.
 What would seem like a natural alliance alongside the hundreds of other Islamists who have run toward Clinton’s campaign, Taubah steps back to take a much more critical view at the candidate, adding that “Hillary Clinton is one of the worst.
 Her husband’s administration was the worst against black people in U.S. history.
 They destroy Negro communities.”

 Yet, most jarring was Taubah’s unashamed misogynistic admission that, “Islam doesn’t allow for a woman president.
 Any woman as a leader is bound to fail.”
 He continued: “[Women are] more emotional, they have menses, or menopause; these things affect their mental state.
 Women in politics also have a chip on their shoulder.”